nestjs/throttler/README.md

 ```

 So long as the Storage service implements this interface, it should be usable by the `ThrottlerGuard`.

+### Proxies

+If you are working behind a proxy, check the specific HTTP adapter options ([express](http://expressjs.com/en/guide/behind-proxies.html) and [fastify](https://www.fastify.io/docs/latest/Server/#trustproxy)) for the `trust proxy` option and enable it.
+Doing so will allow you to get the original IP address from the `X-Forward-For` header, and you can override the `getTracker()` method to pull the value from the header rather than from `req.ip`

 ### Working with Websockets